-We all know the role that solar energy plays in reducing our carbon footprint – and that solar panels, from an environmental perspective, are worth it.
+We all know the role that solar energy plays in reducing our carbon footprint – and that the best solar panels, from an environmental perspective, are worth it.
 But how about from a financial perspective – and how much can solar panels save you on your electricity bills?

 Below we’ll run through the factors determining how much money solar panels can save you – and what you can do to maximise these savings.
 We’ll also explain how to connect your solar panel system to the National Grid so you can start earning cash from your surplus energy.